kaaproject/kaa-rfcs/0019/README.md

 In case the client requests to create or update a restricted EP metadata key, the server MUST return an error.

-### Partial metadata update response
+### Partial endpoint metadata update response

-*Partial metadata update response* message MUST be sent by the repository in response to [Partial metadata update request message](#endpoint-metadata-update-request).
+*Partial metadata update response* message MUST be sent by the repository in response to [Partial endpoint metadata update request message](#partial-endpoint-metadata-update-request).
-Repository MUST publish endpoint metadata update response message to the subject provided in the NATS `replyTo` field of the request.
+Repository MUST publish partial endpoint metadata update response message to the subject provided in the NATS `replyTo` field of the request.

-Endpoint metadata get response message payload MUST be an Avro-encoded object with the following schema ([0019-endpoint-metadata.avsc](./0019-endpoint-metadata-patch-response.avsc)):
+Partial endpoint metadata update response message payload MUST be an Avro-encoded object with the following schema ([0019-endpoint-metadata.avsc](./0019-endpoint-metadata-patch-response.avsc)):
 ```json
 {
      "namespace":"org.kaaproject.ipc.epmmp.gen.v1",